zzmp/hifi-docs/_api/avatar/functions/MyAvatar.detatch.md

 tags: functions
 ---

-`attach` appends an object to MyAvatar via a url to a model file.
+`detach` removes an object from MyAvatar.

 ## Overloads and Related Functions